 - Ordinary shares are shares you sell in the stock exchange at fixed rates.
 These shares are paid based on the revenue you make, and there is no fixed payment that you need to give to shareholders.

 - Preference shares are also sold in the stock exchange, but here you will have to be a fixed share to your shareholders.

 Shareholders are given a share of your profits in return for the investment they make in your business.
 Hence, besides sharing ownership, you will also be sharing profits with the shareholders you have now.

-Considering the strict regulations and approval rates of banks, many private lenders have made their way into the market.
-These private lenders do a good job at ensuring that all business owners can get their hands on a small business loan.
-These traders follow a simple and quick approval process, by the end of which your loan will be transferred towards you.
+Considering the strict regulations and approval rates of banks, many private funders have made their way into the market.
+These private funders do a good job at ensuring that all business owners can get their hands on small business funding.
+These traders follow a simple and quick approval process, by the end of which your funding will be transferred towards you.

-The best part about such loan options is the convenient repayment plan.
-Private lenders realize the hassle you will have to go through at the time of repayment, which is why they give you a convenient option for repayment.
+The best part about such funding options is the convenient repayment plan.
+Private funders realize the hassle you will have to go through at the time of repayment, which is why they give you a convenient option for repayment.

 Categorised in: Blog